parasuramivln/PDC-support-web/software-docs/docs/gromacs/index.md

 ```
 srun -n 1 gmx_mpi help commands
 ```
-This module provides four main versions of the GROMACS suite:
+The GROMACS module provide up to four main versions of the GROMACS suite
+##
-* *gmx* : The MD engine binary without MPI, but with openMP threading.
+- *gmx* : The MD engine binary without MPI, but with openMP threading.
 Useful if GROMACS is executed for preprocessing or running analysis tools on a compute node.
-* *gmx_mpi* : The MD engine binary with MPI support.
+- *gmx_mpi* : The MD engine binary with MPI support.
 This is the one that researchers would use most of the time.
-* *gmx_d* : Same as *gmx* above but in double precision.
+- *gmx_d* : Same as *gmx* above but in double precision.
-* *gmx_mpi_d* : Same as *gmx_mpi* above but in double precision.
+- *gmx_mpi_d* : Same as *gmx_mpi* above but in double precision.

 All tools from the GROMACS suite can be launched using any of the above versions.
 Please note that they should be launched on the compute node(s).
 Remember to *always* use in your scripts *srun* in front of the actual GROMACS